squideyes/RapiBarFetch/README.md

 See appsettings.json for set-and-forget values like "SaveToPath" and "LogFilePath."
-The R|API+ "UserName" and "Password" must be sourced from environment variables (with an optional RapiBarFetch__" prefix), UserSecrets or the command-line.
+The R|API+ "UserName" and "Password" must be sourced from environment variables (with an optional RapiRAPIBARFETCH__" prefix), UserSecrets or the command-line.
 ```